Industrial Mix Kitchen

-As someone who wrote about food for many years, it’s difficult for me to resist a kitchen created for serious cooking that also scores high points for aesthetics.
-It’s an unbeatable combination we don’t see often enough – at least not for me.
+As someone who wrote about food for many years, it’s difficult to resist a kitchen created for serious cooking which also gets high marks for aesthetics.
+It’s an unbeatable combination I don’t see often enough.

-When great space and a generous budget are also part of the cooks + looks equation, then you get what I call a “teachable features” kitchen like this Bay Area beauty designed by San Rafael’s Joann Hartley.
-Our pal and cofounder Jane T first sent me the photos of this kitchen since Janie likes to keep up on designers in and around San Francisco.
+Two essentials of the cooks + looks equation are great space and a generous budget.
+This Bay Area beauty, designed by San Rafael’s Joann Hartley, has both.
+Our pal and cofounder Jane T first sent me the photos of this kitchen since Janie likes to keep up on designers in and around her home town of San Francisco.

-This kitchen has all the current touchstone features: banquette seating (far end), Cornue Fe French dual-fuel range, stainless steel apron-front sink, eating bar, island with lighting and storage, cabinet panels on the refrigerator, chalkboard doors, butler’s pantry, mixed color cabinets, flat-screen TV, task lighting and wine refrigeration.
+Here is a kitchen with what I call a “teachable features.”
+Those include adjacent banquette seating (at the very far end), a Cornue Fé French dual-fuel range, the stainless steel apron-front main sink sink, an eating bar, a stylish industrial style island with lighting and storage, cabinet panels on the refrigerator, a chalkboard door, butler’s pantry, mixed color cabinets, flat-screen TV, task lighting and wine refrigeration.
+Now you see why I mentioned budget.

-eating ar with steel base in an French industrial style California ktichen The support base of the eating bar is a super stylish industrial French vintage piece with stools that coordinate.
-It also refers to the style of the island.
-Unfettered by anything that needs to be opened below, the eating bar also acts as a great staging area and landing area for the stove.
+The support base of the eating bar is a stylish industrial-style French vintage piece with stools that coordinate.
+It also refers to the look of the island.
 Beyond, a small butler’s pantry includes open and closed storage plus a bar sink.
-A flat door handily converts to a chalkboard.
+A flat door that isn’t very attractive, but is smack in the middle of the sight line (many houses have one like this) was handily converted into a chalkboard.

 That stove is a dream and I love the idea of the chalkboard on the door!